larissasantesso/ORB_SLAM2_edited/README.md

 ```
 Solution found in this [link](https://github.com/raulmur/ORB_SLAM2/issues/778)

-2. Including mask in Fatures (working in progress)
+2. Including mask in Features (working in progress)

 ***
 # ORB-SLAM2